Patch for one.image.resize to resize image

 on onetemplate instantiate

-#5 Updated by Ruben S. Montero almost 8 years ago
+#5 Updated by Ruben S. Montero about 8 years ago

 Given the comments, I think this is better to be moved to the TM's.
 Images keep their potentially minimal size in the datastore.
 The TM then resizes the disk once the image is copied to the host, as described by #179.